-Most moms have to develop a thick skin when it comes to feeding their babies (as if their weary postpartum bodies haven’t already been through enough).
+Pretty much all parents have to learn it the hard way: You’ve got to block out the shamers and develop a thick skin, even in order to just plain feed our children (as if our weary postpartum bodies haven’t already been through enough).
 Formula-feed, and you face criticism from the “breast is best” camp.
 But breastfeed in public, and be prepared for everyone — complete strangers included — to have an opinion on where, how and for how long you should nourish your kid.
 Thankfully, plenty of moms in the public eye are using their celebrity to help normalize breastfeeding.

 The stats speak for themselves: Nearly one-third of moms surveyed in 2013 stated that women who breastfeed in public are “attention-seeking,” or that the practice is “embarrassing” or even “wrong,” and a 2015 survey of public opinions about breastfeeding found that only 63 percent of people believed moms have the right to breastfeed in public.
 In 2015.
 Seriously?